 Don’t leave for your Disney Cruise without reading these Castaway Cay tips first!

 While I’d like to think I’m creative, I’m not super crafty.
-Being that it was our family’s first time sailing with Disney, I relied on the experts at Etsy to help us bring awesome door decorations.
+I relied on the experts at Etsy to help us bring awesome door decorations.

 On Etsy and other creative sites, you’ll find many Mickey ear designs that you can customize with names of each family member, the year, name of the ship, destination, etc. You’ll also find magnets of other Disney characters, nautical elements like anchors, birthday, anniversary, and seasonal magnets.